A venture studio for young builders · NYC

 Are there extra costs for project materials?

 Tuition covers our time and the tools we provide.
 We work with builders to keep project costs low and use the best tools available.
-We set aside a cohort fund for every Prototype Track, and each builder is eligible to pitch for up to $250 toward their project's real costs (materials, software, services, partner fees).
+Every Prototype Track sets aside a cohort fund where each builder is eligible to pitch for up to $250 toward their project costs.
+In the Builder Track and Venture Build, project funding is part of the work — we coach builders to raise capital from real sources like family, sponsors, partners, and grants.
 Builders are responsible for their own ongoing tool subscriptions.
 We recommend most builders subscribe to Claude, and depending on the project, there may be other tools worth subscribing to.
 We help builders research their options and pitch for what they actually need.

 What about specialist work in Venture Build (developers, lawyers, accountants)?